EU orders Poland to pay 70 million euros in spat over judges

 The European Court of Justice ruled last year that “the disciplinary regime for judges in Poland is not compatible with EU law,” since it opens up the independent judicial branch to political interference.

-The European Commission, the EU's executive branch, had analyzed a reply sent by Poland in response to the court's concerns on Dec.
+The commission had analyzed a reply sent by Poland in response to the court's concerns on Dec.
 22, commission spokesman Christian Wigand said.
 It found that “Poland failed to provide evidence” that it complied with the court's order of last July.

+This first payment demand is for the period from Nov.
+3 until Jan.
+10.

-The development comes a day after the commission said it had also started the process to deduct millions of euros from payments to Poland in order to cover fines imposed on Warsaw for ignoring a court injunction to close down a coal mine, an official said Wednesday.
+The development comes a day after the commission said it had also started the process to deduct millions of euros from payments to Poland in order to cover fines imposed on Warsaw for ignoring a court injunction to close down a coal mine.

 The court ordered Poland to pay a daily fine of 500,000 euros ($567,000) as long as it continues to operate the mine.